 Senior school at Mooroolbark College comprises years 10, 11 and 12.
 Students in the senior school are challenged to see beyond their secondary schooling and to be outward looking, active and responsible citizens.

-For more detailed information about subjects in VCE, please refer to the VCE Handbook.
+For more detailed information, please refer to the Senior School Handbook.

 VET – for (vocational education and training) courses allows students to study for a nationally accredited vocational certificate, that give students practical learning opportunities in workplace or simulated settings.

 There is sufficient flexibility to offer a broad range of teaching, learning and assessment styles in settings that require adult motivation and attitudes.
 VET is characterised by a high level of practical learning which relates to the working environment.

 At Mooroolbark College students have access to schools in the Yarra Valley VET Cluster as well as other TAFE providers.

 The advantage of this arrangement is that students can stay enrolled in their original school and also have access to a large range of vocational programs.
 This means students can study their VCE/VCAL in a familiar environment.